Kelin2025/effector-factorio/README.md

 });
 ```

-Here we created a factory, that creates returns model instance.
+Here we created a factory that creates and returns model instance.
-And, as an example of customization, we can also pass external `register` effect for each instance.
+And, as an example of customization, we can also pass external `registerFx` effect for each instance.

 **Step 2.
 Create a view.**